skinemax/PhoenixAdult.bundle/postprocessing/README.md

 ### To Run Manually:
 `python pa_renamer.py [options] (Directory containing one video file)`

+**Options**

+- "-d" "--dryrun", help="don't do work, just show what will happen"
+- "-b", "--batch", help="Do not try to log as batch job will fail"
+- "-c", "--cleanup", help="Delete leftover files and cleanup folders after rename"
+- "-m", "--mediainfo", help="Add media info to the folder.
+Resolution and framerate"
+- "-m2", "--mediainfo2", help="Add media info to the filename.
+Resolution and framerate"
+- "-n", "--filerename", help="Use the filename instead of the folder name.
+Not recommended"

 **Note:** If options are enabled in siteConfig.py they will be enabled when run manually also.

 ### Batch Processing old collections